Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 I'm constantly debating what I will keep and what I will sell or get rid of so that I won't have to pay for it to be in storage.

-I have a few months now to secure my first true pet-sitting stint, hopefully for at least 2 to 3 months and in the area I most want to explore.
+I have a few months now to secure my first true pet and long term house sitting stint, hopefully for at least 2 to 3 months and in the area I most want to explore.

 I'll be sharing all my coming adventures in alternative lifestyle living, so thanks for reading and please share any tips or suggestions that you have with me too!